BDC Hamburger Icon

 How managers should think about learning transfer

 If an athlete’s practice success doesn’t translate to actual games, the coaches don’t question the player’s athletic abilities.
-Instead, they think about how they can improve the transfer of learning.
-They may consider improving their practice structure so players can take more of what they learn on the practice field to the game field.
+Instead, they consider how they can improve the transfer of learning.
+For example, they may consider improving their practice structure so players can take more of what they learn on the practice field to games.

 Did You Know?Did you know